wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.1.6 =
+* Specifically define background img for submit button to be none.

 = 1.1.5 =
 * Remove second parameter from json_encode so the function works with PHP pre-5.3